Anderson-Lab/anderson-lab.github.io/_pages/csis_604_summer_2017.md

 ### Theory

-Each week you will be given a paper to read and create a voice over powerpoint that presents the paper.
-I will be making these powerpoints available to the entire class (without your grades of course).
+Since this is summer and the schedule is very tight, you will be given a new paper to read and summarize every other day.
+Handed out Monday, Wednesday, and Friday report due Wednesday, Friday, and Monday, respectively.
+Each report will be in the form of a voice over powerpoint that presents the paper.

 ### Lectures

-An overview of the goals for the week will be posted online.
+An overview of the goals for the week will be posted online (Glip).
 The assignments themselves will provide inline notes and discussions.

 ### Honor Code